Research

 A broader view of AI

-AI is more than just machine learning and generative AI.
+AI is more than machine learning and generative AI.
 For example, it also includes logic-based reasoning and planning.
-Many useful methods exist that could be combined with current machine learning approaches, resulting in more reliable and environment-friendly solutions.
+Many of these methods could be combined with current machine learning approaches, resulting in more reliable and transparent solutions.

 Participatory design

-Participatory methods play a key role in ethical automated decisions.
+Participatory methods play an important role in ethical automated decisions.
 The experiences and concerns of disadvantaged people need to be understood and reflected in the data, algorithms and architecture of the system.
 For more details, see this substack post.

 Example applications